This post may contain affiliate links. Please read our disclosure policy.

 5 PointsPlus (Old plan)

-If you've made this Peanut Butter Granola Bars, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made these Peanut Butter Granola Bars, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Crunchy Peanut Butter Granola Bars Recipe